sfi0zy/sfi0zy.github.io/_posts/2017-03-01-gooey-menu.markdown

 thumb: "/images/059e5daaec164ba787de90d6503a56a6.jpg"
 ---

-Previously I thought that the creation of gooey elements is a kind of magic...
-I've created a simple gooey menu with six additional buttons and now I can say - it's not a magic.
+Previously I thought that the creation of the gooey elements is a kind of magic...
+After creating a gooey menu myself I can say that it's much easier to do than it may look like.

-{% include codepen.html hash="EWVbXy" height="400" %}
+{% include codepen.html hash="EWVbXy" %}